 Socialist Students campaigns against university tuition fees, against cuts in funding for higher education, for the restoration of a living grant and on many other issues.

 Visit Socialist Students website

-The Socialist Party always opposed the invasions and occupations of Iraq and Afghanistan and called for the immediate withdrawal of foreign troops.
-We have been actively involved in many other anti-war campaigns and protests, including against Israeli military onslaughts on Gaza.
+The Socialist Party opposed the invasions and occupations of Iraq and Afghanistan and called for the immediate withdrawal of foreign troops.
+We have been actively involved in many other anti-war campaigns and protests, including against the war in Ukraine, and against Israeli military onslaughts on Gaza.

 We have been involved in many campaigns to stop hospital and ward closures around the country, and against the ongoing privatisation of health services.
 Read our NHS campaign articles.

-The Socialist carries many reports on healthworkers fighting low pay and privatisation, some led by Socialist Party members, such as at Whipps Cross.
+The Socialist carries many reports on health workers’ struggles against low pay and privatisation, some led by Socialist Party members.

-Socialist Party members regularly participate in demonstrations on many environmental issues; including on climate change, anti-fracking, for flood defences, against toxic waste incinerators and against nuclear power.
+Socialist Party members also regularly participate in demonstrations on many other environmental issues; including anti-fracking, for flood defences, against toxic waste incinerators and against nuclear power.
+Click here for articles.

 Click here to read some of our articles on defending equality and the rights of Black and Asian people.

-We are involved in many campaigns against racism and neo-fascism, including demonstrations against the far-right English Defence League and BNP, as well as in other anti-racist activities - including against discriminatory harassment and brutality by the police.
+We have been involved in many campaigns against racism and neo-fascism, including demonstrations against the far-right English Defence League and BNP, as well as in other anti-racist activities – such as against discriminatory harassment and brutality by the police.

-Across the country we have been involved in campaigns against the privatisation of council housing, for repairs and improvements and on many other issues.
+Across the country we have been involved in campaigns against home evictions, the privatisation of council housing, for rent caps, repairs and improvements and on many other issues.